ucpresearch/moredata/README.md

 	    Uriel Cohen Priva and Emily Gleason.
 Accepted with minor revisions.
 [The causal structure of lenition: A case for the causal precedence of durational shortening](http://urielcpublic.s3.amazonaws.com/CohenPriva_Gleason-Lenition-Submitted.pdf). *Language*.

-	- The formant and pitch calculations were discussed in
+	- The formant and pitch calculations were discussed in.
+Chelsea Sanker contributed to the creation of this resource.

 	    Uriel Cohen Priva and Emily Strand.
 In prep.
 Schwa has an articulatory target in American English.